Urethra

-Females use their urethra only for urinating, but males use their urethra for both urination and ejaculation.
 The external urethral sphincter is a striated muscle that allows voluntary control over urination.
-The internal sphincter, formed by the involuntary smooth muscles lining the bladder neck and urethra, receives its nerve supply by the sympathetic division of the autonomic nervous system.
-The internal sphincter is present both in males and females.
+The internal sphincter, formed by the involuntary smooth muscles lining the bladder neck and urethra, is innervated by the sympathetic division of the autonomic nervous system and is found both in males and females.

 Structure

 The urethra is a fibrous and muscular tube which connects the urinary bladder to the external urethral meatus.
 Its length differs between the sexes, because it passes through the penis in males.

 Male

 In the human male, the urethra is on average 18 to 20 cm long and opens at the end of the external urethral meatus.

 The urethra is divided into four parts in men, named after the location:

 There is inadequate data for the typical length of the male urethra; however, a study of 109 men showed an average length of 22.3 cm (SD = 2.4 cm), ranging from 15 cm to 29 cm.

+The urethra in male placental mammals is typically longer than in females.